Tesla shareholders approve CEO Musk's $2.6 billion compensation plan

 Under the proposed award, which involves stock options that vest in 12 tranches, Tesla’s market value must increase to $100 billion for the first tranche to vest and rise in additional $50 billion increments for the remainder.

-Tesla was valued at about $52.46 billion at Tuesday’s closing price, according to Thomson Reuters data.
-Its shares have fallen nearly 12 percent since the pay plan was announced.
+Tesla was valued at about $53.47 billion at Wednesday’s close, according to Thomson Reuters data.
+Its shares had fallen nearly 12 percent since the pay plan was announced, but rose 2 percent on Wednesday to close at $316.53.

 Tesla has been struggling to manufacture its Model 3 sedan - for which it holds about 500,000 advance reservations - and has repeatedly pushed back production timelines.